10?’s with multi BAFTA-winning, Kate Dawkins

 VJ75 was yet another breathtaking project, and especially impressive given the covid-19’ restrictions that were in place.
 What challenges did you face that weren’t expecting, and what learnings did you gain?

 What a crazy project!
 When described to us, I think we all thought it was a brilliant idea, but was it possible?!
-I remember one of the team from the technology company announcing they thought we might need a miracle to pull this one-off.
+I remember one of the teams from the technology company announcing they thought we might need a miracle to pull this one-off.

-To sum it up briefly, it was the largest project our studio has undertaken, so that largest team, in the shortest timeframe; WW1 Remembered: Passchendaele was a six-month schedule, VJ Day 75 was six weeks!!
+To sum it up briefly, it was the largest project our studio has undertaken, so the largest team, in the shortest timeframe; WW1 Remembered: Passchendaele was a six-month schedule, VJ Day 75 was six weeks!!
 In a full lockdown, all working remotely.
 Oh, and our internet connection at home is truly terrible!

 But I think our main challenge was just the colossal environment; all the buildings of Horse Guards, Old Admiralty buildings, plus Dover House.
 So each one a different size, texture, and shape.
 There were further challenges with creating 3D models in time, and the general fie sizes, which were massive.
 On top of that, there we 29 separate sequences, whereas Passchendaele was only 19.
 Also, being filmed in a live environment meant there needed to be content on all of the canvas all of the time to enable flexibility of camera shots!
 Plus, the need and, more importantly, desire to do this heartfelt, deeply moving, and powerful subject matter proud.